Filing in the Right County

 The venue for guardianship proceedings for an incapacitated person is in the county where the incapacitated person resides or is present.

-A.R.S. § 14-5302This rule means the case stays close to the person who needs protection.
-If someone lives in Maricopa County, the guardianship petition is filed there.
-If they are temporarily staying in Pima County for medical treatment, the petition can be filed in Pima County as well.
+A.R.S. § 14-5302This rule keeps the case close to the person who needs protection.
+For example, if someone lives in Maricopa County, file the petition there.

 When a Court-Ordered Placement Changes the Equation

-There is one additional option.
-If the incapacitated person was placed in a facility through an order from a court of competent jurisdiction, the guardianship case can also be filed in the county where that ordering court is located.
-This provides flexibility when the person's physical location and the court that placed them are in different counties.
+There is one more option.
+If a court ordered the person into a facility, the case can be filed in that court's county too.
+This adds flexibility when the person's location and the ordering court are in different counties.

-For families navigating guardianship, understanding where to file is the first practical step.
-Partner attorneys familiar with Arizona's probate courts can help determine the correct venue and avoid procedural delays.
+For families going through guardianship, knowing where to file is the first practical step.
+Attorneys familiar with local probate courts can help find the correct venue and avoid delays.